mirekslouf/mpint/docs/run_in_spyder/pe.md

 * The code/script below can be employed as a template for definition of new MPint libraries.
+* The libraries in MPint define, which peaks to integrate and which indexes to calculate.
 * The editing of the library is simple: use common sense and the explanatory comments inside.
 * The reference to a correct library is required in the